shiwentao00/Python-leetcode/data_structures/using_heapq.md

-### Heap
+## Heap
-The buil-in heap in Python is called "heapq", it implements min heap:
+The buil-in heap in Python is called "heapq", it implements a min heap:
 ```python
 import heapq
 nums = [1, 2, 3, 4]